 Run the FedRAMP OSCAL validator from the first day you produce OSCAL output.
 Do not wait until the package is complete to test validity.
 Common first-pass errors include missing required fields in the FedRAMP profile extension, incorrect UUID formatting for component references, and broken links between the SSP and its referenced component definitions.

+The audit fix.
 Install the FedRAMP OSCAL validation toolchain in your development environment this week.
 Run it against a sample OSCAL document from the FedRAMP GitHub repository to confirm it works.
 Schedule validation runs as a recurring sprint task, not a one-time final check.
-The teams that hit the September 30 deadline without crisis are the teams that caught their errors in April and May, not September.
+The teams that hit the November 2027 milestone without crisis are the teams that caught their errors months in advance, not weeks out.

-RFC-0024 is the most consequential change to FedRAMP packaging requirements in the program’s history.
-The September 30, 2026 deadline is real, the enforcement mechanism has teeth, and the zero-OSCAL submission record from 2025 tells you the industry is starting this conversion behind schedule.
-File your gap assessment this week, assign OSCAL ownership before May 15, and treat the one-year remediation window as the risk it actually is: 18 months outside the federal marketplace is not a technical penalty, it is a business-ending consequence for any CSP whose revenue depends on FedRAMP authorization.
+RFC-0024 is the most consequential change to FedRAMP packaging requirements in the program’s history for Rev5 providers.
+Per RFC-0024 verbatim, it does not apply to the FedRAMP 20x track.
+Among Rev5 providers, Notice 0009 (March 25, 2026) narrowed the comprehensive OSCAL requirement to Class D (High) certifications; Classes A, B, and C transition to semi-structured text formats.
+The compliance milestone is November 1, 2027.
+The binding rules publish via CR26 by end of June 2026.
+The zero-OSCAL submission record from 2025 tells you the industry is starting this conversion behind schedule.
+File your class determination and gap assessment now, assign OSCAL ownership before CR26 binding rules take effect, and treat the November 2027 milestone as the business risk it actually is: 18 months outside the federal marketplace is not a technical penalty, it is a business-ending consequence for any CSP whose revenue depends on FedRAMP authorization.

 Frequently Asked Questions